emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 falling through to potentially weaker authenticators;
 * requiring authenticated transport by default when fetching JWT JWKS signing keys;
-* enabling ACL checks by default for Management API operations that force MQTT clients to subscribe or publish.
+* enabling ACL checks by default for Management API operations that force MQTT clients to subscribe or publish;
+* rejecting insecure password hashing algorithms.

 For authorization fallback, this proposal extends `acl.conf`'s syntax.
 It adds a new `who()` condition: `{security_profile, legacy| hardened}` which is true when the